-- Function Coverage: what fraction of functions have been called? - Condition Coverage: what fraction of boolean subexpressions have been evaluated? - Comparing this to branch coverage is a notuncommon test question ... - Modified Condition / Decision Coverage: function coverage + branch coverage (this is a simplification) - Used in mission critical (e.g., avionics) software
+- Function Coverage: what fraction of functions have been called? - Condition Coverage: what fraction of boolean subexpressions have been evaluated to both true and also (e.g., on another run) to false? - Comparing this to branch coverage is a notuncommon test question ... - Modified Condition / Decision Coverage: function coverage + branch coverage (this is a simplification) - Used in mission critical (e.g., avionics) software